 Part 2.
 YouTube file specs: formats, resolution, size

-Several years ago YouTube accepted only a few formats and video had to be under 100 MB and 10 minutes long.
-Since then the site has changed its rules and now, when YouTube accepts resolutions up to 4K and file sizes of 2 GB.
+One of the best YouTube features of 2015 is the ability to support 8 video formats for uploading: MOV, MP4 (MPEG4), AVI, WMV, FLV, 3GP, MPEGPS, WebM.
+Several years ago, YouTube accepted only a few formats and video had to be under 100 MB and 10 minutes long.
+Since then the site has changed its rules and now, when YouTube easily accepts 4K resolution, 360 degree videos and file sizes of 2 GB.
 In case your video camera has another format, you may always convert video to one of these formats with free Freemake Video Converter.

 Use one of the standard aspect ratios: 4:3 or 16:9.
 When the video is uploaded to the site, YouTube will either leave it as-is (for 16:9) or add vertical black bars (for 4:3).
 Don’t add horizontal black bars before uploading a video.
 If you do it, black bars will be all around your video and it will look rather horrible.